proxmox/proxmox-datacenter-manager/docs/roadmap.rst

 - Add an update panel for Proxmox Backup Server remotes.
-- The subscription status endpoint now marks clusters with nodes that all have an unknown subscription status as unknown not mixed subscription status.
+- The subscription status endpoint now marks clusters with nodes that all have an unknown subscription status as "unknown" instead of "mixed" subscription status.
 - Top entities now include Proxmox Backup Server remotes.
 - Show more status information on Proxmox VE nodes in the node overview panel.